ruben-david-roy/GrooveFM/README.md

 ## License

 GrooveFM is open-source and is under the MIT License.
-See [LICENSE](LICENSE) for more information.
+See the [LICENSE](LICENSE) for more information.

 ---
 Happy Listening with GrooveFM 🎶